centerionware/cityparkliquors/README.md

 * A cloudflare API token with specific permissions (see the cloudflare-tunnel-ingress-controller preqrequisites section for details on this token)

 Once these three pieces of information are communicated I can go ahead and launch your website to the domain.

+### Critical Point to avoid pain

+in the DNS section for the domain there should not be an A or AAAA record for the domain.
+They will be created automatically by the tunnel-ingress-controller.
+If they already exist the tunnel-ingress-controller will fail until they're erased.
+Once it's created it will not need to be updated ever again even if the project is moved to a different server.